 The Writing and Language Section consists of short passages that require your editing skills.
-With practice (that darn word keeps popping up, huh?) you will quickly realize if you can afford to answer questions in order or if it will be more advantageous to answer the questions that don’t require context first.
+You will have 35 minutes to answer 44 questions.
+With practice (ugh, that darn word keeps popping up!) you will quickly realize if you can afford to answer questions in order or if it will be more advantageous to answer the questions that don’t require context first.
 (You may decide you have to read the entire passage to answer the context questions.)

 Staying calm is always easier said than done but remember that there is no advantage to having existing subject knowledge on the passage.
 It’s kind of like an editor, really.
 Editors have to be able to understand the passage’s tone and purpose while also ensuring it is grammatically correct.
 All of the questions in this section are multiple choice and approximately 25% of the editing questions will not require any change.
 (Read: Select answer A for those questions.)

 What’s that?
 You don’t understand what we mean by selecting answer A?
 It’s OK.
 You’re going to P-R-A-C-T-I-C-E and get very comfortable with the test format so you don’t have to waste time reading instructions during the test, right?
 Also, this acquired familiarity is going to help you keep calm during the test.
 For this writing and language section as well as the others.